jstoebel/critical_response_talk/slides.md

 - In a toxic environment where teams don't trust each other we could imagine all kinds of abusive behavior justified with the "don't take it personally" defense.

 - "I'm not a nice person, and I don't care about you.
 I care about the technology and the kernel—that's what's important to me." ~ Linus Torvalds

+- I've given this talk before and I've been asked the question "But Linus Torvalds has created so much.
+For that matter so did Steve Jobs.
+Aren't brilliant jerks just something worth living with".

+- For one thing, I think this ignores the externalities involved when people in power are allowed to abuse that power under the excuse that their output is so great.
+Those externalities could include team burnout, people being afraid to speak out or make mistakes (we're a creative profession we need to have _some_ freedom to fail).
+This can be from the jerk, but also from others due to the negative culture that they contribute to.
+At its worst there's sexual assault, sexual harassment, discrimination, and workplace bullying just to name a few.
+If you add all of that up, are brilliant jerks still worth it?

+- At its most fundamental level though, I'm not convinced we can ask team mates to just leave their emotions at the door.
+There is a large body of research out there that we are, at a neurological level, emotional creatures.
+Emotions are a fundamental part of who we are.

 - Where does that leave us?
 There needs to be some way to help each other arrive at the best code possible.